RoryQo/PGH-Neighborhood-Parcel-Price-Research/README.md

 ### 2. Linear Regression Models
-A series of linear regression models are constructed to predict housing prices based on several independent variables.
+A series of linear regression models are constructed to predict parcel prices based on several independent variables.

 #### a.
 Full Model (Max Model)
 The **max model** includes all potential predictors of house price, such as `LOTAREA`, `STYLE`, `YEARBLT`, `GRADEDESC`, `CONDITION`, and more.